puppetlabs/puppet-docs/source/learning/variables.markdown

 So where did those helpful variables come from?
 They're "facts."
 Puppet ships with a tool called Facter, which ferrets out your system information, normalizes it into a set of variables, and passes them off to Puppet.
 The compiler then has access to those facts when it's reading a manifest.

-The next question is how you're supposed to know what all these facts are.
-Try running:

-    # facter

-...at your VM's command line, and you'll get back a long list of key/value pairs separated by the familiar `=>` hash rocket.
+There are a lot of different facts, and the easiest way to get a list of them is to simply run `facter` at your VM's command line.
+You'll get back a long list of key/value pairs separated by the familiar `=>` hash rocket.
 To use one of these facts in your manifests, just prepend a dollar sign to its name (along with a `::`, because being explicit about namespaces is a good habit).

 Most kinds of system will have at least a few facts that aren't available on other kinds of system (e.g., try comparing Facter's output on your CentOS VM to what it does on an OS X machine), and it can get fuzzier if you're extending Facter with [custom facts](/guides/custom_facts.html), but there's a general core of facts that give you the same info everywhere.
 You'll get a feel for them pretty quickly, and can probably guess most of them just by reading the list of names.

 Conditional Statements
 ----------------------

-So you've got a readily-available supply of system info in variables.
-You can use those values directly, or you can use them to change the flow of your manifests.
+Puppet has a fairly complete complement of conditional syntaxes, and the info available in facts makes it really easy to code different behavior for different systems.

 ### If

-Which brings us to your basic `if` statement.
+We'll start with your basic `if` statement.
 Same as it ever was: _**if** condition { block of code } **elsif** condition { block of code } **else** { block of code };_ the else and any number of elsif statements are optional.

 {% highlight ruby %}
     if $is_virtual {